energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

     \forall i \in V2G , \forall j \in \text{EVs_BATT OF V2G}(j) , \forall t \in T| \{h,td\} \in T\_H\_TD

 For each electric vehicle (:math:`ev`), a minimum state of charge is imposed for each hour of the day \big(:math:`soc_{ev}(i,h)`\big).
-As an example, we can impose that the state of charge of EV is 60% in the morning, to ensure that cars can be used to go for work.
+For example, we can impose that the state of charge of EV is 60% in the morning, to ensure that cars can be used to go for work.
 Eq. :eq:`eq:EV_min_state_of_charge` imposes, for each type of `V2G`, that the level of charge of the EV batteries is greater than the minimum state of charge times the storage capacity.